Capsule Sponge Test

 A capsule sponge test (CST) is a small capsule on a string.
 The capsule is a similar size to a vitamin tablet, and is made from vegan gelatine.

-The capsule contains a small sponge, which is designed to collect a sample of cells from your oesophagus (food pipe).
-This will then be tested, to find out if there are any cells which are unexpected or abnormal.
+The capsule contains a small sponge.
+During the test, the sponge collects a sample of cells from your oesophagus (food pipe).
+After the test, the cells are tested to find out if any are unexpected or abnormal.

 Why have I been offered CST instead of an upper endoscopy?

-You have been given this leaflet as you have been selected to have a CST, as you have been identified as having acid reflux, heartburn, or Barrett’s Oesophagus.
-This test can help provide a diagnosis without having a more intrusive test, such as an upper endoscopy (inserting a long, flexible tube called an endoscope, down the throat and into the oesophagus or food pipe).
+The test can help provide a diagnosis without having a more intrusive test.
+The alternative is an upper endoscopy procedure.
+This involves inserting a long, flexible tube called an endoscope, down the throat and into the oesophagus or food pipe.

 It is your decision whether to have this test, or whether you want to go straight to upper endoscopy.